 - Mathematics assessment: Learners will only be assessed if they do not hold a GCSE A* - C /9-4 or a Level 2 Functional Skills and must be operating at a Level 2

 This course will prepare you for study at university level, however, you should check the entry requirements for the universities you are interested in as well.
-If you don't have GCSEs A*-C/9-4, don't forget we have other options that might suit you e.g. Level 2 Pre-Access in Nursing and Midwifery.
+If you don't have GCSEs A*-C/9-4, don't forget we have other options that might suit you e.g. Level 2 Extended Diploma in Health and Social Care.
 If you're employed, our apprenticeships team can help you get qualified while you work, and we have plenty of courses to prepare you for further study or work.
 For advice, speak to our education advisers.

 For international students, you will need an IELTS score of 5.5 (minimum 5.0 in each section) or equivalent.
 Find out more in the international pages.